alumae/kaldi-offline-transcriber/README.md

 ## Updates ##

+### 2021-06-15 ###
+  * Integrated spoken language identification model that filters out non-Estonian utterances before decoding
+  * New Docker image with new models; the default workflow now doesn't use LM rescoring (only RNNLM rescoring)

 ### 2018-10-31 ###
   * Introduced a new JSON format for holding all information baout the transcription (speakers, words, timings)
   * Subtitles are now split to shorter segments